-Our comment: There’s no question that Turblown have pulled two great looking kits out of the bag here, but, unfortunately, that seems to be where the positive feedback ends.
+Our comment: There’s no question that Turblown has pulled two great-looking kits out of the bag here, but, unfortunately, that seems to be where the positive feedback ends.

-We struggled to find many positive opinions on the company, and the negatives certainly outweighed the positives.
+We struggled to find many positive opinions on the company; the negatives outweighed the positives.

-There are a couple of decent builds using their kits, but the company’s reputation leaves a lot to be desired after some alleged shady dealings in the past.
+There are a couple of decent builds using their kits, but the company’s reputation leaves much to be desired after some alleged shady dealings.

 They claim to be able to produce up to 475hp from their kits, but apparently, the reliability is a mixed bag.

-We’d recommend proceeding with caution if you’re considering a Turblown kit, but we also advise that you do your own research.
+We’d recommend proceeding cautiously if you’re considering a Turblown kit, but we also advise you to do your own research.